Basic Policy and Approach

 Renesas entered into a labor agreement that contains the following provisions regarding “health and safety.”

-In order to “preserve the health and safety of employees and create a safe and pleasant workplace environment in which they can fully demonstrate their talents and abilities,” we set up health and safety management teams, composed of health and safety officers, at each site and group company in Japan, and these teams work in line with the “Renesas Electronics Group Disaster Prevention, Health and Safety Management Policy” which is discussed at the “Companywide Health and Safety Conference”, which is held regularly.
+In order to “preserve the health and safety of employees and create a safe and pleasant workplace environment in which they can fully demonstrate their talents and abilities,” we are actively protecting the labor safety and health of employees by working together with the Human Resources and General Affairs Division (HRGAD), which reports directly to the CFO.
+In addition, we set up health and safety management teams, composed of health and safety officers, at each site and group company in Japan, and these teams work in line with the “Renesas Electronics Group Disaster Prevention, Health and Safety Management Policy” which is discussed at the “Companywide Health and Safety Conference”, which is held regularly.
 In addition, activities are made to disseminate policies and information of various sorts related to health and safety among group companies as well as independent contractors working at their facilities, and disaster prevention and health and safety initiatives are undertaken by the whole Renesas Group.

 Additionally, health and safety personnel located in overseas sites disseminate health and safety–related targets and information, participate in efforts to prevent industrial accidents, and work to strengthen the health and safety management of the Renesas Group overall.

 Efforts to Ensure a Safe and Healthy Workplace

 - Management Targets

 We are committed to creating workplaces where employees and contractors working within Renesas can engage their jobs safely and in good health and we are all working to achieve the global target of “zero occupational accidents with days away from work (note)”.
 When accidents do occur, efforts are made to share information throughout the company and to raise awareness in order to prevent future recurrences.

 Note: 1 day away from work or more resulting from occupational accidents

 - Safety Initiatives